-While it seems like the sparkling stars icon is everywhere as a visual indicator of AI's presence, the iconographic language of AI actually appears to be solidifying around three general metaphors:
+While it seems like the sparkling stars icon is being used everywhere as a visual indicator of AI's presence, the iconographic language of AI actually appears to be solidifying around three general metaphors:

 • ✨ Sparkly stars are the most ubiquitous.
 These tend to represent AI as a feature (such as on marketing pages or in buttons), and also distinguish information that has been generated by or with AI.
 This icon started appearing around 2020 as video enhancement features became more common, possibly owing to its suggested meaning of magic or enhancement